 Let's assume we've convinced you that Polylith might be a good idea.
 Perhaps you're even thinking about converting one of your projects to Polylith, so you can try it out for yourself.
 If so, that's awesome!

 However, you might also be feeling a little worried about the risks with trying a new architecture.
 What if it looks good in theory, but doesn't work in practice?

 The Polylith team has been building production systems with Polylith for two years, and so far we've only had positive experiences.

 Polylith is an inherently scalable architecture.
-That's because a single Polylith workspace can be shared by multiple teams, and offers flexibility on how we can collaborate on our bases, components, systems and environments.
+That's because a single Polylith workspace can be shared by multiple teams, and offers flexibility on how we can collaborate on our bases, components, services and systems.
 Polylith allows us to work together in a controlled and confident manner, because every change is tested against all affected services and building blocks within the workspace.